Schwarzfahrer is a 1994 Oscar-winning German ten-minute short, directed by Pepe Danquart. It promotes racial tolerance.

 - For the Evulz: Not that the old lady had any specified reason to affront the black guy.

-- Kick the Bitch: Yeah, it did feel really good when the old hag was taken care of in the end.
+- Kick the Son of a Bitch: Yeah, it did feel really good when the old hag was taken care of in the end.

 - Manipulative Bastard: The old lady tries to be one.
 Nobody listens, and the only one who openly supports her is probably as old as her.